MIT-TESSE/goseek-challenge/README.md

 [![GOSEEK Teaser Trailer](https://img.youtube.com/vi/KXTag0xsg28/0.jpg)](https://www.youtube.com/watch?v=KXTag0xsg28)

 More specifically, the agent can select from one of four actions at each decision epoch: move forward 0.5 meters, turn left 8 degrees, turn right 8 degrees, and collect fruit within 2.0 meters of the agent's current position.
-Our robot is equiped with stereo cameras and an Inertial Measurement Unit (IMU), from which a state-of-the-art perception pipeline estimates three pieces of information that make up the agent's observation at each decision epoch: localization information (position and heading relative to start position), pixel-wise semantic labels for objects in the robot's field of view, and pixel-wise depth in the robot's field of view.
+Our robot is equipped with stereo cameras and an Inertial Measurement Unit (IMU), from which a state-of-the-art perception pipeline estimates three pieces of information that make up the agent's observation at each decision epoch: localization information (position and heading relative to start position), pixel-wise semantic labels for objects in the robot's field of view, and pixel-wise depth in the robot's field of view.

 ### Data Sources